Star Trek II: The Wrath of Khan is the best thing Star Trek has ever done and half of one Star Trek show ranks among the worst.

 Huge mistakes in writing are regularly papered over by having characters high-five and shout, “I like science” while doing nothing science-like at all.
 It’s almost as if they’re thumbing their noses at us.
 While season three attempted to correct some of this, it never really got all the way there, and the production value of the show declined almost in concert with their attempts to improve the scripts.

 Still, Discovery’s second-season Captain is Christopher Pike played by Anson Mount.
 He’s a Captain so good he belongs right up there on the Star Trek Mount Rushmore alongside Kirk, Picard, and Sisko.
 Doug Jones brings a new alien character to life in a way we haven’t seen since Worf.
 Anthony Rapp was initially solid as the geeky and cranky scientist/engineer Paul Stamets, but as they’ve softened him, he’s become just another whiny space-bore.
 Most of the rest of the cast is not important outside of Michael Burnham, played woodenly enough by Sonequa Martin-Green.

 I choose to believe they made this movie terrible on purpose.
 Accidents this bad don’t just happen.

-We aren’t done ranking Star Trek of course.
-When there’s money to be made, there’s always something new lurking on the horizon.
-CBS has three new Star Trek series which we’ll add to this list once they’re released.
-Star Trek: Picard arrives on January 23, 2020.
-They’re also planning an animated comedy called Lower Decks, and they’ve been circulating the idea of a Section 31 spinoff from Discovery starring Michelle Yeoh.
-See you back here when those are released, or when someone finally builds an awesome Star Trek Hotel.
+We aren’t done ranking Star Trek, of course.
+When there’s money to be made, there’s always something lurking on the horizon.
+See you back here when the next new Star Trek thing is released or when someone finally builds an awesome Star Trek Hotel.